 Brock graduated from the University of Northern Iowa in the Fall of 2020 with a Bachelor’s Degree in Physical Education and Health Education.
 He is going into his first year of teaching in 2021 and couldn’t be more excited to start his career at Hanawalt.
 In his free time, Brock likes to watch sports and stay outdoors.
 Brock also coaches middle school football and high school baseball.

 Sara von Arb was born and raised in Le Mars, Iowa.
 She lives in Johnston with her husband, David, and her son, Nick.

 She spent many years in banking before she went back to school to pursue her teaching certification.
 In January of 2004, she graduated from Upper Iowa University with endorsements in reading, language arts, and social studies.
 She joined Hanawalt School in August of 2004.
 Sara thoroughly enjoys her time with the students, staff, and parents!

 My name is Valerie Wilcox.
 I serve as the instructional coach for Hanawalt Elementary School.
-I have been teaching for 15 years, and this is my second year at Hanawalt.
+I have been teaching Since 2003.
+I have been at Hanawalt since 2017.
 The majority of my career has been in Des Moines teaching at Findley, Edmunds, and Lovejoy.
 In addition to teaching for Des Moines Public Schools, I have taught in Hoover City, Alabama.
 I earned my bachelors degree in Elementary Education from The University of Iowa and my masters degree in Education from Viterbo University.